-Additional elective credits as required for an overall total of at least 120 CREDITS, chosen in consultation with the Department of Physics and Astronomy.
+^{} Additional elective credits as required for an overall total of at least 120 CREDITS, chosen in consultation with the Department of Physics and Astronomy.
 A minimum of 42 credits at the 3000 level or above is required to fulfil Faculty requirements.
+It is relatively easy to add some applied mathematics courses to add an Applied Mathematics Minor to the Physics Major.
+Consult the Physics and Astronomy and Mathematics Undergraduate Program Directors.